andreas-schoch/dominoscript/readme.md

 It equals the following pseudo code: `STR "hi!"
 STROUT`

 - `0—2` is the `STR` instruction
-- `1—2 0—6` is the unicode value 105 representing the character `h`
+- `1—2 0—6` is the Unicode value 105 representing the character `h`
-- `1—2 1—0` is the unicode value 105 representing the character `i`
+- `1—2 1—0` is the Unicode value 105 representing the character `i`
-- `0—0 4—5` is the unicode value 33 representing the character `!`
+- `0—0 4—5` is the Unicode value 33 representing the character `!`
-- `0—0` is the unicode value for the NULL character which terminates the string.
+- `0—0` is the Unicode value for the NULL character which terminates the string.
 - `5—3` is the [STROUT](#strout) instruction.
-It will pop items from the stack, parse them as unicode chars and once it encounters the NULL character, it will output the string to stdout all at once.
+It will pop items from the stack, parse them as Unicode chars and once it encounters the NULL character, it will output the string to stdout all at once.

 This is the resulting stack: